men on a hillside overlooking Petra. This is not one of my photos. However, it is a great image that captures

 Urban Syrians, Palestinians, Egyptians, Saudis, Lebanese, Iraqis and Jordanians each have a local

-Despite the surprised reactions I've always gotten when I go to say something and it comes out the way
+Despite the surprised reactions I've always gotten when I say something and it comes out the way

-a bedouin would say it, this accent is an ice breaker.
-When city people hear my Bedouin accent, they demand to
+a bedouin would say it, this is an ice breaker.
+When city people hear my Bedouin accent, they demand to know

-know why.
+why.
 They want to make sense out of something that doesn't make sense to them.
+They (in the city) tell me it's a

 Hardly anyone imagines that a Westerner would have any reason to live alongside desert-dwelling